About Industrial Engineering

-Industrial engineers help improve the productivity of all types of companies by designing tasks, systems, and products that improve efficiencies by being safer, offer a higher return on investment, and make better use of resources.
-You’ll envision the ‘big picture’ while gaining the skills needed to integrate components and successfully bring all the pieces together.
+Industrial engineers help improve the productivity of all types of companies by designing tasks, systems, and products that improve efficiencies by making them safer, offering a higher return on investment, and making better use of resources.

-At UW-Platteville, industrial engineering graduates are well prepared to sit for the national Fundamentals of Engineering (FE) exam, the first step in becoming a licensed professional engineer, where they have a rate of passing the exam that far exceeds the national average for industrial engineers.
+At UW-Platteville, our industrial engineering graduates are well prepared to sit for the national Fundamentals of Engineering exam, which is the first step in becoming a licensed professional engineer.
+Our graduates have a rate of passing the exam that far exceeds the national average for industrial engineers.

 A Unique Program

-● Broad education covering ergonomics, work measurement, operations analysis, facility layout, management and continuous improvement
+- Broad education covering ergonomics, work measurement, operations analysis, facility layout, and management and continuous improvement.

-● Graduates are prepared for successful careers in manufacturing, healthcare systems, service organizations, distribution systems, government agencies, and more
+- Graduates who are prepared for successful careers in manufacturing, health care systems, service organizations, distribution systems, government agencies, and more.

-● Industrial Engineering is a versatile major with many real world applications.
+- Opportunity to study a versatile major with many real-world applications.